CLEANit/MatSimPy/README.md

 This repo stores Python functions and classes that help materials science tasks with simulations.
 Particularly for ASE and Networkx, but also with VASP and (WIP) OVITO.
 A number of these tools were found online and credit is given where possible.
 If there are any items lacking suitable accreditation please let me know and I will correct them at once.

-Edit 31-10-2023: graph.py has now been documented below.
+Edit 04-03-2024: Accreditations updated.
 Further documentation pending.

 ## Documentation: